freeCodeCamp/freeCodeCamp/curriculum/challenges/english/01-responsive-web-design/basic-html-cat-photo-app/part-50.md

 ## Description
 <section id='description'>

-After the checkbox you just added, another checkbox with the option `Lazy`.
+After the checkbox you just added, add another checkbox with the option `Lazy`.

 The `name` and attribute should be the same as the last checkbox, but make sure to update the `for` and `id` attributes to `lazy`.